Case Study: Creating a Pollinator Garden in a Suburban Office Park

 “Almost immediately,” shares Carl Reichley, the man behind creating a xeric pollinator garden in the middle of a suburban office park that’s better known for its well-irrigated lawns and manicured flower beds.

-The idea for a pollinator garden first came to Carl in 2020, shortly after he was hired as the building engineer for Yosemite Office Center in the south metro Denver area.
+The idea for a pollinator garden first came to Carl in 2020, shortly after he was hired as the building engineer for his office center in the south metro Denver area.

 There was a large flower bed for annuals in front of his building, and it had ‘opportunity’ written all over it.